Marika-0/hxtf/README.md

   - Write Haxe compiler output to stdout.
   - Strip ANSI formatting from HxTF output.

-> When a test is marked as "push" (`-y`), all other tests that are not marked as "push" will not be included in the Test Run.
+> If a test is marked as "push" (`-y`), all other tests that are not marked as "push" will not be included in the Test Run.

-> When a test is marked as "pull" (`-n`), that test will not be included in the Test Run.
+> If a test is marked as "pull" (`-n`), that test will not be included in the Test Run.

 > If a test is not included in the Test Run, references to it from `addCase()` functions in Test Brokers are removed.
-Without any references to the type, the Haxe compiler will ignore it an it won't be included in compilation of the Test Run.
+Without any references to the type, the Haxe compiler will ignore it and it won't be included in compilation of the Test Run.

 > If a test is marked as "push" and "pull", the exclusion of that test will take precedence but the effects of a test being included will remain.
 Other tests not marked as "push" still won't be included.